 Finally, in 2018, researchers collected a DNA survey of the water in Loch Ness to determine what organisms live in the lake.

 The results indicated the presence of many eels and no signs of a plesiosaur or other large animal.
-This research made it very likely that the Loch Ness monster is actually an oversized eel.
+This research made it very likely that the Loch Ness monster is actually a giant eel.

 By Rosie from Flying Fluskey